OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 The goal of device binding is to impede an attacker when he tries to copy an app and its state from device A to device B and continue the execution of the app on device B. When device A has been deemed trusted, it might have more privileges than device B, which should not change when an app is copied from device A to device B.

-Please note that since iOS 7.0 hardware identifiers, such as the MAC addresses are off-limits [1].
+Please note that [since iOS 7.0](https://developer.apple.com/library/content/releasenotes/General/RN-iOSSDK-7.0/index.html "iOS 7 release notes") hardware identifiers, such as the MAC addresses are off-limits.
 The possible ways to bind an application to a device are based on using `identifierForVendor`, storing something in the keychain or using Google its InstanceID for iOS [2].
 See Remediation for more details.

 #### Static Analysis

-##### With Source Code

 When the source-code is available, then there are a few codes you can look for which are bad practices, such as: